brian-arnold/SomaticVarCall/README.md

 Simple snakemake workflow to detect somatic variants in tumors.
 At the moment, this code is optimized to run on Computer Science Department's HPC at Princeton University.

+Please make sure that BAM files have been pre-processed for variant calling.
+This may include e.g. marking duplicates for WGS BAMs.

 Not included in this repo are various external resources that facilitate identifying somatic mutations and excluding germline mutations.
 These can be found in the `resources` subdir.

 Many resources for Mutect2 can be found in google cloud storage.
 See what is available using: